KxSystems/docs/docs/ml/automl/ug/proc.md

   SVC                              C, degree, tol
 ```

 Once the grid search has been performed, the optimized model is tested using the holdout set, with the final score returned and the best model saved down.
-An regression example is shown below.
+A regression example is shown below.

 ```q
 q)5#tb:([]100?1f;100?1f;100?1f;100?0x;100?(5?1f;5?1f);100?`A`B`C;100?10)